 Top Career Training.
-Students in Madison College's Interior Design program learn to design interior spaces that are functional, safe and beautiful.
-In first-year courses, you will gain fundamental and technical knowledge in interior design principles, reading and drawing floor plans, building construction techniques, architectural and interior materials, finish selection, decorating and space planning.
+Students in Madison College's Interior Design program learn to design interior spaces that are functional, safe, and beautiful.
+In first-year courses, you will gain fundamental and technical knowledge in interior design principles, reading and drawing floor plans, building construction techniques, architectural and interior materials, finish selection, decorating, and space planning.
 Interior design students also sharpen skills in computer-aided drawing using AutoCAD and SketchUp.
 In second-year courses, students focus on designing commercial and residential spaces, with an emphasis on corporate offices, residential remodeling, and kitchen and bath design.
 They also build a portfolio of work that is shown off at our annual portfolio and can be used for job interviews.

 Interior Design Program classes may be offered at the following Madison College campuses: